 If however highly purified PC (95 to 98%) is used it encourages the formation of PC micelles/liposomes when exposed to the watery environment in the gut.
 These tiny micelle spheres then transverse the gut wall and thus are absorbed without being broken down by digestive enzymes.
 These micelles/liposomes are being utilised by the pharmaceutical industry to increase the absorption of certain drugs captured inside the liposome sphere due to their high absorption rates.

 The recommended dosage of a oral supplement that contains 95% phosphatidylcholine is 350 -500 mg three times per day for liver disorders, 500-900 mg three times per day to lower cholesterol, and 2 to 5g daily for lipid replacement therapy to rebuild cell membranes and flush the liver.

 PC is also available as an injection at 100mg/ml for mesotherapy or for the PK protocol.
 The dose is 250-750mg twice a week for 20 weeks for PK protocol.

 There have been few side effects reported with the use of phosphatidylcholine supplements other than gastrointestinal upset when large doses are used.
 High doses in the form of lecithin may cause a decrease in appetite as well.

-Our laboratory produces both an oral liquid and injectable forms of PC using a highly purified source of PC thus ensuring it is effective.
-The oral liquid contains 100mg/ml – order phosphatidylcholine here.
+Our laboratory produces an injectable form of PC using a highly purified source of PC.
+To order click here – phosphatidylcholine Injection.

 Our lab also produces choline capsules.
 These conatin 300mg choline as choline bitartrate which are better absorbed than many other choline forms.
 Order 300mg choline capsules here.